KevinColemanInc/KevinColemanInc.github.io/_posts/2019-03-14-how-to-add-foreign-key-constraints-rails.md

 puts "company exists!" if user.company.id
 ```

-If the company is deleted, but the users are not deleted with the company, you might be accidentally invaliding your models preventing you from saving any attribute changes!
+If the company is deleted, but the users are not deleted with the company, you might be accidentally invalidating your models, thus preventing you from saving any attribute changes!

 ```ruby
 class User < ApplicationRecord